Skip to main content

 Graduate Student

-At Vanderbilt, Katherine is a member of Minorities and Philosophy (MAP), serves as the Secretary and Teaching Representative of the Philosophy Student Government Association, and is an affiliate at the Center for Teaching.
+At Vanderbilt, Katherine has been a teaching affiliate at the Center for Teaching (now AdvancED), is a current member of Minorities and Philosophy (MAP), and serves as the President of the Philosophy Graduate Student Association.